 UW Student Fiscal Services (SFS)

 129 Schmitz Hall

-The University of Washington participates in the National Clearinghouse and the main Registrar's Office sends student enrollment information to the National Clearinghouse 10 business days after the official start of each quarter (See Timeline).
+The University of Washington participates in the National Clearinghouse and the Office of the University Registrar sends student enrollment information to the National Clearinghouse 10 business days after the official start of each quarter (See Timeline).
 The National Clearinghouse then sends student enrollment information to participating lenders and servicers shortly after that.
 Check with your lender or servicer to see if they participate in the National Clearinghouse.
 You will be able to view this information on the Self-Service Enrollment link in MYUW.

 Residency Classification Office